 Recommended constituencies must be within the statutory electoral range of 71,031 to 78,507 (inclusive).

-The Bill makes provision to change the 5% rule to allow for a 7.5% deviation from the quota.
+The Bill made provision to change the 5% rule to allow for a 7.5% deviation from the quota.

-It does not seek to alter the requirement of the primacy of the requirement that recommended seats be within a certain range of the electoral quota, but will allow the Boundary Commissions more leeway in how far from the electoral quota recommended seats may deviate.
+It did not seek to alter the requirement of the primacy of the requirement that recommended seats be within a certain range of the electoral quota, but would have allowed the Boundary Commissions more leeway in how far from the electoral quota recommended seats may deviate.

 Before the 2011 changes, the Boundary Commissions had to take into account the electoral quota, along with other factors including local ties and geography, but there was no requirement that the electorate of the proposed constituencies should be the primary factor.